CyberCod/CupStringGo-P2P/README.md

 # Cup and String P2P File Sync

 Cup and String is a simple, secure peer-to-peer (P2P) file synchronization tool built in Go.
-It allows two users to share files directly over the internet or a local network without relying on central servers.
-The tool uses IRC (Internet Relay Chat) for peer discovery and libp2p for establishing secure P2P connections.
-It's designed for ease of use, with automatic setup and NAT traversal features to work behind firewalls and routers.
+It allows two users to share files directly over the internet or a local network without relying on having control of central servers.
+The tool uses freely available IRC (Internet Relay Chat) for peer discovery and libp2p for establishing secure P2P connections.
+It's designed for ease of use, with automatic setup and NAT traversal features to work behind firewalls and routers, but this does require elevated privileges to use.
+If you do not have admin access to your machine, the automatic firewall and router configuration probably will not work.

 ## Features
 - **Direct P2P File Transfer**: Files are sent directly between peers using libp2p, with support for hole punching and relays for NAT traversal.